-Defined as the area within a quarter mile walk of the West 65th-Lorain Avenue RTA Rapid Station in the Detroit Shoreway neighborhood, the Cleveland EcoVillage is two miles west of Downtown Cleveland and minutes away from the shores of Lake Erie, the banks of the Cuyahoga River, and the nationally celebrated Gordon Square Arts District.
-Using sustainability transit-oriented development as a planning strategy, the EcoVillage seeks to retain urban dwellers while attracting residents back into the urban core.
+The Cleveland EcoVillage is located within a quarter-mile walk of the West 65th-Lorain Avenue RTA Rapid Station in the Detroit Shoreway neighborhood, two miles west of Downtown Cleveland and minutes away from the shores of Lake Erie, the banks of the Cuyahoga River, and the nationally celebrated Gordon Square Arts District.
+The EcoVillage is a community response to urban sprawl, disinvestment and environmental degradation.
+Using sustainability and transit-oriented development as a planning strategy, the EcoVillage community seeks to retain and support residents in the urban core.

 The EcoVillage is one of the most racially and socio-economically diverse areas in the City of Cleveland.
 It is pedestrian friendly and community-oriented.
 Residents are within walking distance of the Rapid Station and the Michael J. Zone Recreation Center.
 Two major transit lines service the area: the Red Line and the 22 Lorain Avenue bus line.
-The area has older and newer homes, including some of the city's first examples of green building.
+The area has both renovated and new housing, including the city’s first LEED Platinum home, permanent tiny houses and other examples of green building.
 The EcoVillage also includes numerous schools, historic churches, parks and community gardens.
-Residents participate in neighbor groups, recreation leagues, workshops, cleanups and celebrations.
+Residents support each other in neighbor groups, recreation leagues, workshops, cleanups, community-supported agriculture and celebrations.

 Detroit Shoreway Community Development Organization (DSCDO), partners and residents have implemented projects in four core areas to promote the continued development of the Cleveland EcoVillage: green building and affordable housing, transportation infrastructure, greenspace and local food, and community involvement.
 Projects are designed to have a beneficial long term effect on the community, economy and environment, and the EcoVillage has drawn nearly $50 million in investment since 1998.

 The EcoVillage strives to create healthy, environmentally friendly, new and renovated homes for people of all income levels.
 First to start this trend were the EcoVillage Townhomes, completed in 2004 and setting precedent for green building on vacant land.
-Following that in 2008 was the first LEED Platinum house in Cleveland, built through a partnerships DSCDO and multiple parties.
+Following that in 2008 was the first LEED Platinum house in Cleveland, built through partnership with many parties.
 Projects such as Waverly Station townhomes (2014) and Bridge Square townhomes (2006) have both brought density and activity to the area.
 In 2017, Cleveland’s first two permanent tiny houses were constructed as part of the Citizens Bank Tiny House Experiment.
 A culminating, transit-oriented project is the 2019 completion of Aspen Place.
-Developed by DSCDO, this 40-unit Low Income Housing Tax Credit (LIHTC) development provide affordable apartments immediately adjacent to the Rapid station.
+Developed by DSCDO, this 40-unit Low Income Housing Tax Credit (LIHTC) development provides affordable apartments immediately adjacent to the Rapid Station.
 Each household within Aspen Place receives a free RTA transit pass each month.

 The EcoVillage is a prime example of transit-oriented development (TOD).
 TOD seeks to locate housing, amenities, and greenspaces within walking distance to new or existing public transit stations and routes.
 Successful projects include the $3.4 million green rapid transit station (first in the RTA system and completed in 2004), the redeveloped pedestrian-friendly bridges around the station and a neighborhood walking path.
+Future projects include the Red Line Greenway and the Lorain Avenue Cycle Track.
 By offering multiple modes of transportation, reliance on automobiles can be decreased leading to cleaner air, stronger ecosystems and healthier people.

 This section of the Detroit Shoreway neighborhood was settled in the early 20th century primarily by Irish and German immigrants, exemplified by the beautiful edifices of St. Colman and St. Stephen Church.
 The marble-filled St. Colman Church was built in 1918 by the Irish community, and the ornate St. Stephen Church was built in 1875 by the German community.
 The area was also home to Polish and Hungarian Jewish immigrants, who established the second oldest Jewish cemetery in the City of Cleveland, the Fir Street Cemetery.